 Espresso vs Latte

-It is interesting to note that hot water is used in the concentrated beverage of espresso.
-In fact the beverage is brewed by forcing hot water under pressure through coffee finely ground.
-This kind of the beverage of espresso is the initial base ingredient in the preparation of latte.
-On the other hand the variants of latte include mate, chai and matcha.
+However, always remember that espresso is the initial base ingredient in the preparation of latte.
+On the other hand, the variants of latte include mate, chai and matcha.